 I was working with a customer recently who had two PCBs that were related.
-He wanted to work from a single schematic package, yet have a subset of the schematics populate two different boards.
+In this multi-board design project he wanted to work from a single schematic package, yet have a subset of the schematics populate two different boards.
 It’s a common enough scenario, and it’s reasonably simple to achieve in Altium Designer.
 Here’s how.

 At the time of publishing, Altium Designer currently supports only one PCB per PCB Project.
 In other words, each PCB project targets only a single board.
 So in order to have related schematics populate different PCBs, we first need to have multiple PCB Projects (PrjPCB), one for each board we are targeting.
 The secret to amalgamating the schematics is to have a third project for the overall design that doesn’t target a board, but acts as the design project for the multi-board system.
 Multi-board doesn't have to be hard, this will help, trust me.